 He started in newspaper journalism, working for Mirror Group Newspapers and Fleet Street News Agency.
-As a broadcast journalist, Tim Willcox worked for ITN News for many years as a presenter and correspondent.
+As a broadcast journalist, Tim worked for ITN News for many years as a presenter and correspondent.
 He was the network's Arts and Media Correspondent, and after joining the news team presented the networks live reports from New York City during the September 11 terrorist attacks.

 Then, in March 2011 Tim played a significant role in reporting the Japanese earthquake and tsunami, reporting live for the BBC from the disaster zone and then just a few weeks later reporting from Libya on the 2011 Libyan civil war.
 He has also reported on Iraq and the Euro crisis.

 In addition to his work as a journalist, Tim Willcox has made cameo acting appearances in a number of television dramas and films, including roles in Sex Traffic, State of Play, Jonathan Creek, 102 Dalmatians, Clueless and the BAFTA winning documentary How to Start a Revolution.
-He is fluent in Spanish and speaks good French.